 In Phase 1 of this work, the project team undertook a scoping review to identify evidence-based approaches for improving the quality of health inequality data based on published scientific and grey literature.
 The review was published in the International Journal of Environmental Research and Public Health (accessible here).
 Click here to find out more about the findings and the Phase 1 undertaking.

 As part of Phase 2, we gathered qualitative data from professionals working in local health and care systems, public health and the third sector to gain insight into the most effective way to present the evidence collated from the scoping review.
 The objective of the interviews and focus groups was to gain insights into the types of resources that can aid in implementing mechanisms to improve data quality.
-Our research article based on this qualitative study is currently under review in an academic journal.
+Our research article was published in 2024 in BMJ Open (accessible here).

 Anticipated Impact